 My husband before FOCUS was searching and disillusioned.
 After FOCUS he came back with more purpose than I had ever seen in our 8 years of marriage.
 He became a Marine again.
 He had a renewed vision to not be disabled but to enable his other Marines to get help.
 His renewed purpose has changed our family.
 Our girls have all seen the change in Daddy, and have become so supportive in his goal to help other Marines.
 God, through FOCUS, has given my family purpose.
 My girls have their Father back, and I have my Marine back.
 My family will forever be grateful to the FOCUS Marines Foundation for the mission that is now before us.
 Thank you for making us all proud to be a part of the Marine Corps family.”

-“We wanted to offer our sincere appreciation for allowing Michael Street to attend the program your foundation provides.
+“We wanted to offer our sincere appreciation for allowing our son to attend the program your foundation provides.

 Michael’s struggle with PTSD and TBI has been a very long and heartbreaking experience for him as well as his entire family.